Top 11 Ways to Fix Text Messages Not Sending on Android

 3. Check If the Reciever Is Allowed Incoming Messages

-4. Enable Permissions for Messaging App
+4. Enable Permissions for the Messaging App

 Follow the steps below to check if the affected Messages app has SMS permissions.